2022 Winter Olympics Alpine Skiing: TV schedule, how to watch online, event times, dates and more - NBC Sports

 When does Alpine Skiing begin at the 2022 Winter Olympics?

-Alpine Skiing begins on Saturday, February 5th with the Men’s Downhill event (10:00 p.m.
+Alpine Skiing begins on Sunday, February 6th with the Women’s Giant Slalom (8:30 p.m.
 ET on NBC and Peacock).
 The competition will take place at the National Alpine Ski Center in Yanqing located roughly 45 miles northwest of Beijing.
 There haven’t been any significant events contested at the venue ahead of the Beijing Winter Games so conditions are unknown and skiers will not know what to expect.

 Mikaela Shiffrin (Edwards, Colorado) and Ryan Cochran-Siegle (Starksboro, Vermont) are two big U.S. names to watch out for during the Alpine Skiing competition.
 Shiffrin is a three-time Olympic medalist (two gold), three-time overall World Cup champion, and six-time world champion.
 The 26-year-old is a once-in-a-generation skier and is expected to be a gold medal threat in any event that she enters.
 Depending on how many events she enters, Shiffrin could tie or break the record for most Olympic alpine skiing medals at a single Games (4).
 The current record was set in 2002 by Croatia’s Janica Kostelic.